GO0dspeed/AD_PWD_Query/README.md

 # AD_PWD_Query

-Query Active Directory Domain Controllers for a users password related fields
+Query Active Directory Domain Controllers for a users password related fields.
+Information is piped to Out Grid View so it's easier to read and parse.

 ## Usage: